openmm/openmm-ml/examples/nequip/README.md

 ## Usage

-Once you have a deployed trained NequIP model you can use it at the potential in OpenMM-ML:
+Once you have a deployed trained NequIP model you can use it as the potential in OpenMM-ML:

 ```python
 from openmmml import MLPotential